albertodeago/clean-architecture/service-todo/README.md

 infrastructure:
 - they are the adapters, implement the interfaces/ports
 - everything that interacts with the outside world goes here (changing a db or something should be just a matter of changing an adapter)
+- ATM they are adapters for the domain (e.g. a pg implementation) and also for dependencies that I want to "encalpsulate" to make them easier to change (e.g. http server, maybe tomorrow we want hono instead of express)

 application:
 - use-cases, business logic